 Never visited Europe in the winter before?
 Relax, we gotcha covered.
 Here’s what you need to know, so you can spend less time stressing and more time drinking gluhwein and eating Christmas Market bratwursts.

 - How to get around Europe in winter: Getting around Europe is a breeze and you have plenty of options.
 For overland travel, intercity bus lines like FlixBus are the cheapest way to get from one place to another.
 If you’re planning to go to several different locations over the course of a week or two and prefer to take the scenic route, book a Eurail pass, which lets you take the train as many times as you like over a set period of time.
 It’s not necessarily the cheapest option, but it’s definitely the most enjoyable.
+To find a cheaper option use Omio to check your routes to prebook.
 For longer distances, you can take budget airlines like RyanAir – sometimes the prices on these airlines are as low as just a few Euros!
 We’ve included some tips to help you get from place to place in our 2-week Europe itineraries.

 - Pack everything into a carry-on: When you’re moving around from city to city in Europe, you won’t want to lug around a bunch of heavy bags with you.
 Avoid surprise baggage fees and spare yourself the misery of lugging your heavy bag up 5 floors of rickety staircases (because everywhere we’ve ever stayed in Europe is somehow always on the 5th floor and there is never an elevator).
 If you’re the rolling bag type, Away Suitcases are as beautiful as they are functional.
 If you prefer to carry your belongings on your back, we swear by this roomy carry-on backpack!